 Resource Cards

 Resource cards represent objects, locations, and other assets.
-You play them either to your home or on other cards instructed as bv their game text.
+You play them either to your home or on other cards as instructed by their game text.

 Resources played on other cards are said to be "attached" to those cards.